cjameshuff/gfxlib/readme.md

 Miscellaneous image processing, vector math, and other graphics and simulation related code.

-A high level of C++11 support is required.
+A high level of C++11 support is required, and some code uses the Clang OpenCL-style vector extension.
 Suggested toolchain:
 Minimum of Clang 3.2 (earlier may work, but is not guaranteed) libc++ (*not* libstdc++)